 When you factory reset your Fitbit, you remove all its data and personalized settings and return it to its factory shipped state.

 Resetting your Fitbit removes apps, stored health and fitness data, personal information, credit and debit cards or Fitbit Pay-enabled devices, and other saved settings.

 Resetting your Fitbit may help with slow charging if there’s a setting or app causing this problem.
-Frankly, it’s not likely but some people tell us that their Fitbits charged normally after resetting it.
+Frankly, it’s not likely, but some people tell us their Fitbits charged normally after resetting it.
 And that’s why we include this tip.

-On most Fitbits, you factory reset your device via the Settings app and choosing either Factory Reset or Clear User Data–they do the same thing!
+On most Fitbits, you factory reset your device via the Settings app and choose either Factory Reset or Clear User Data–they do the same thing!

 To find out how to factory reset your Fitbit by model, see this article: Need to restart or reset your Fitbit?
 Learn the steps.

 If none of these steps worked for you, it’s always a good idea to reach out to Fitbit’s support team and let them know what’s happening, especially if your Fitbit is in its warranty period.